Graylog2/documentation/pages/integrations/inputs/okta_input.rst

 Okta Log Events Input
 *********************

 .. attention:: This is an Enterprise Integrations feature and is only available since Graylog version 3.3 and thus requires an Enterprise license.
-See the :doc:`Integrations Setup <setup>` page for more info.

 This input allows Graylog to pull Okta Log Events from your okta domain.